Dublin Recycling Centres: Locations & Allowances

 Dublin Recycling Centres

-The three largest recycling centres in Dublin are the following:
+The three primary recycling centres in Dublin are:

-These facilities are free to use, however, if you are looking to dispose of unusually sizeable items or a large volume of waste, the recycling centre may charge a disposal fee depending on the centre's specific waste handling capabilities.
+These facilities are generally free to use for core recyclables, however, if you are looking to dispose of unusually sizeable items or a large volume of waste, the recycling centre may charge a disposal fee depending on the centre's specific waste handling capabilities.

 These centres are also staffed and can provide guidance regarding the disposal of the items you have brought.
 Some Dublin recycling centres also offer additional services, such as the sale of recycling bins, bin bags and other similar items.